Dylan Barkers

-Playing career
+Career

 On 2 August 2021, he signed a one-year contract with Cheltenham Town after impressing on trial.

 On 14 January 2022, he joined Leamington on an initial one-month loan.

 On 11 February 2022, he joined Gloucester City on a one-month loan.

 On 30 September 2022, Barkers signed for National League club Maidstone United on a one-month loan deal.